fleet-actions/ec2-runner-pool-manager/docs/getting-started/advanced-configuration.md

     * Traffic between your EC2 runners and these AWS services stays within the AWS network, not traversing the public internet.
 This enhances security.
     * Can potentially reduce data transfer costs and reliance on NAT Gateways for private subnets.
   * **Considerations:** Adds some complexity to network setup.
 Ensure your subnets' route tables and security groups are configured correctly for endpoints.

-### Secrets Management for `pre-runner-script`

-If your `pre-runner-script` needs sensitive information (API keys, database passwords):

-* **AWS Secrets Manager or AWS Systems Manager Parameter Store (SecureString type):**
-  * Store secrets securely in these services.
-  * Grant the EC2 Instance Profile IAM role permission to read these specific secrets.
-  * In your `pre-runner-script`, use the AWS CLI to fetch the secrets:

-        ```bash
-        #!/bin/bash
-        API_KEY=$(aws secretsmanager get-secret-value --secret-id your/secret/arn --query SecretString --output text | jq -r .YourApiKey)
-        # Or for Parameter Store:
-        # DB_PASSWORD=$(aws ssm get-parameter --name "/your/db/password" --with-decryption --query Parameter.Value --output text)

-        # Now use $API_KEY or $DB_PASSWORD in your script
-        ```